-Beyond choosing windows with the appropriate U-factor and SHGC value, there are some consumer options for you to consider to make your new windows even more energy efficient.
+Beyond choosing windows with the appropriate U-factor and SHGC value, there are some consumer options for you to consider to make your new windows even more energy-efficient.
 These options fall into three categories: glazing, glass fills, and coatings.

 Window Glazing and Energy Efficiency

-Insulated window glazing–that is, a product which features two panes with an air-filled space in between–is one of the most common ways to add additional insulating power to your windows.
+Insulated window glazing–that is, a product that features two panes with an air-filled space in between–is one of the most common ways to add additional insulating power to your windows.
 The air that exists between the two panes slows heat transfer, ensuring a more comfortable indoor environment.
 You can opt for three-pane, or triple-glazed, windows, further increasing your home’s insulating power.

 Gas Fills and Energy Efficiency

 Gas fills constitute another popular choice for upping your windows’ ability to keep the cold air out (or in).
 Double- or triple-glazed windows can be filled with one of two non-toxic gasses, argon or krypton, or a mixture, all of which slow the heat transfer considerably.
 These gasses are used because, in addition to slowing the transfer of heat better than regular air, they minimize the opportunity for moisture to condense inside the two panes of glass.

 One additional layer of protection against heat transfer that is available to consumers, low-emissivity or “Low-E” coatings, can yield significant cost savings.
 As the US Department of Energy explains, “A Low-E coating is a microscopically thin, virtually invisible, metal or metallic oxide layer deposited directly on the surface of one or more of the panes of glass.”
 According to the agency, while these coatings tack on an additional 10-15% in costs, they can reduce energy loss by 30-50%!
 We’d say that is a pretty good return on investment, making Low-E coatings a popular choice for home window replacement.